saucelabs/sauce-docs/docs/visual-testing/cli.md

 - npx: Included with Node.js (version 10.x or higher)
 - Operating System: macOS 10.15+, Linux, or Windows 10/11

+## Usage

-With these requirements met, you can run the tool using:
+You can run Sauce Visual CLI using:

  `npx @saucelabs/visual build [command] [options]`